William praises NHS staff for ‘fantastic job’ during pandemic | ITV News

+Duke of Cambridge praises NHS as 'most admired organisation around' after Covid effort

-The Duke of Cambridge has paid tribute to the efforts of the NHS and its workers during the pandemic, describing the institution as “probably the most admired organisation around”.
+The Duke of Cambridge has paid tribute to the efforts of the NHS and its workers during the Covid pandemic, describing the institution as "the most admired organisation around".

-William’s words of praise came during a call with a consultant working in a Belfast hospital, after a series of telephone and video calls to NHS staff across the country and in all departments since the start of the year.
+William made the comments on a call with a consultant at Belfast hospital, it was one of a series of telephone and video calls to NHS staff across the country and in all departments since the start of the year.

-During the call – made on March 17 with Dr Thelma Craig, a respiratory consultant at the Mater Hospital – William said: “I just want to say on behalf of everyone what a fantastic job you’ve done.
+On the call with Dr Thelma Craig, a respiratory consultant at the Mater Hospital, William said: "I just want to say on behalf of everyone what a fantastic job you’ve done.
 You’ve all held it together and been absolutely wonderful people.

 "It’s been a real team effort but we’re all very proud of you.
 The NHS has gone from already being much loved to probably the most admired organisation around.